Shopify/heap-profiler/README.md

 ### Profiling Mode

-HeapProfiler can be used to mesure memory allocations and retentions of a Ruby code snippet.
+HeapProfiler can be used to measure memory allocations and retentions of a Ruby code snippet.

 To record a profile: